salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

 ## Navigation and control

 To explore the dataset, you will want to scroll through the slices, zoom in, or drag th image around.
-You can do so as follows.

-*Note: Move the mouse over one of the viewers before attempting.*
+!!! note "The following are specific to each viewer.
+So, move the mouse over one of the viewers before attempting."

 ### Scrubbing